Chart Color Schemes

 Ocean Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Ocean Grove is notably higher than broader benchmarks.
-As of 2021, 33.5% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria.
-Bachelor degrees are the most common at 21.8%, followed by postgraduate qualifications (6.6%) and graduate diplomas (5.1%).
-Vocational credentials are also prevalent, with 35.9% of residents aged 15 and above holding such qualifications - advanced diplomas account for 13.9% and certificates for 22.0%.
+Ocean Grove's residents aged 15 and above exhibit high educational attainment.
+33.5% hold university qualifications, surpassing the broader benchmark of 21.7%.
+Bachelor degrees are most prevalent at 21.8%, followed by postgraduate qualifications (6.6%) and graduate diplomas (5.1%).
+Vocational credentials are also prominent, with 35.9% of residents holding them, including advanced diplomas (13.9%) and certificates (22.0%).

-Educational participation is high, with 28.6% of residents currently enrolled in formal education.
-This includes 11.1% in primary education, 8.2% in secondary education, and 3.9% pursuing tertiary education.
-As of September 2021, Ocean Grove's five schools have a combined enrollment of 1,918 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1076.
-Education provision is balanced with four primary and one secondary school serving distinct age groups.
-School places per 100 residents (8.9) are below the regional average (12.3), suggesting some students may attend schools in adjacent areas.
-Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is notable, at 28.6%, comprising primary education (11.1%), secondary education (8.2%), and tertiary education (3.9%).
+Ocean Grove's five schools have a combined enrollment of 1,918 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1076.
+Education provision is balanced, with four primary and one secondary school serving distinct age groups.
+School places per 100 residents (8.9) are below the regional average (12.3), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education